feizc/Cleaned-Webvid/README.md

-# cleaned-Webvid
+## Cleaned-Webvid
-use strategy to achieve clean webvid-10m
+use strategy to achieve cleaned webvid-10m dataset for video generation modeling.